medialab/xan/docs/cmd/flatmap.md

     xan flatmap --help

 flatmap options:
+    -f, --evaluate-file        Read evaluation expression from a file instead.
     -r, --replace <column>     Name of the column that will be replaced by the mapped values.
     -p, --parallel             Whether to use parallelization to speed up computations.
                                Will automatically select a suitable number of threads to use